 26- workers painting the slanted wall of riveted-steel plates on the Hoover Dam spillway.
 Photo dated between 1936 and 1946.

-27- (1935)* – Hoover Dam close to completion.
+27- (1935) * – The upstream face of Hoover Dam close to completion which will slowly disappears as Lake Mead fills.
 Water can already be seen at the base of the dam.

 29- The Hoover Dam was on its finishing touches on Aug.
 12, 1931.